brandonhundt/brandonhundt/_posts/2021-02-28-new-minneapolis-flag-after-george-floyd.md

 The field (non-nerds call this a background) is separated into two equal quadrants separated by a 45 degree angle.
 The angle represents Minneapolis’ geographic location on the 45th parallel, halfway between the equator and the north pole.

-**Colors:** The hoist side (or the side of flag pole) is blue symbolizing the city’s relationship with water, or _mne_ in Lakota.
+**Colors:** The hoist side (or the side of flag pole) is blue symbolizing the city’s relationship with water, or _mne_ in Dakota.
 The white represents winter as Minneapolis is the coldest major city in the contiguous United States.

 **The angle** is also shaped like St Anthony Falls, the waterfall that gave this city its birth and initial prosperity as a milling town.